 Working closely with you to understand your strategies, challenges and ambitions, the ICIS consulting team delivers tailored advice and solutions to suit your unique requirements.
 With many years’ experience of guiding business leadership teams, we show you how market conditions can make a positive or negative impact on your long-term plans.

-Training: ICIS polymer training provides market players an overview of the plastics market value chain, including polyethylene.
+Training: ICIS polymer training provides market players an overview of the plastics market value chain.
 Our team of industry experts can help you increase your knowledge of the industry and gain the insight and know-how needed to operate and trade effectively.

 Conferences: ICIS hosts regional Polyolefins conferences, bringing key industry experts to deliver a programme that addresses current industry issues.